nwrenger/omega/README.md

 There are currently some smaller known issues:

 - Performance Issues on scrolling and editing files.
-- If the content only needs a scrollbar on the x-Axis, this scrollbar won't be intractable.
+- If the content only needs a scrollbar on the x-Axis, this scrollbar won't be interactable.
 - `Tabs` are currently not rendered/shown.
 So some files using `Tabs` could look not like their should.

 If you're encountering more Bugs please create an `Issue` and if you want to fix one create a `Pull Request` containing the fix.